Qiskit/qiskit/docs/deprecation_policy.rst

 also document the end of support for that major version series.
 A longer support window is needed for the previous major version as this gives downstream consumers of Qiskit a chance to migrate not only their code but also their users.
-It's typically not acceptable for a downstream library maintainer that depends on Qiskit to immediately bump their minimum Qiskit version to a new major version release immediately because their user base also needs a chance to migrate to handle the API changes.
-By having an extended support window for the previous major version that gives downstream maintainers to fix compatibility the next major version but potentially keeping support for > 1 release series at a time and giving their users a migration path.
+It's typically not recommended for a downstream library that depends on Qiskit to bump its minimum Qiskit version to a new major version release immediately because its user base also needs a chance to migrate to the new API changes.
+Having an extended support window for the previous major Qiskit version gives downstream projects time to fix compatibility with the next major version.
+Downstream projects can provide support for two release series at a time to give their users a migration path.

 Upgrade Strategy
 ================